mkubarycz/brightspot-quickstart/README.md

 - [ ] Provide scripts/Automate prereq installation
 - [ ] Consolidate steps
 - [ ] Use configuration files from archetype (located in `etc`)
-- [ ] Automatically mount the project directory
 - [ ] Run maven archetype in Dockerfile instead of in build